Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Equations of motion for extended fluid bodies in an isolated self-gravitating system

 with $\boldsymbol{x}^{A}_{0}$ as its position vector.
 Given that the function $\updelta_{l}$ satisfies the following property~\cite{Wu:2023qjp,Arfken1985}

 one can prove that the scalar monopole moment of the point body $A$ is equal to its total mass

 As a result, in this case, its acceleration is further reduced to

-The comparison of eqs.~(\ref{equ3.64}) and (\ref{equ3.60}) explicitly demonstrates that in $f(R)$ gravity, for a system composed of multiple ideal spheres, the sizes of the bodies are crucial in determining their orbital motions.
-This is a key distinguishing feature of $f(R)$ gravity compared to GR.
-Additionally, other unique features of $f(R)$ gravity can also be found from eq.~(\ref{equ3.60}).
+The comparison of Eqs.~(\ref{equ3.64}) and (\ref{equ3.60}) explicitly demonstrates that, in $f(R)$ gravity, for a system composed of multiple ideal spheres, the sizes of the bodies play an essential role in determining their orbital motions.
+This stands in contrast to GR, where a spherical body is exactly equivalent to a point source.
+It also differs from massless scalar-tensor theories~\cite{Kopeikin2019}, where the equivalence between a spherical body and a point source depends on the definition of the multipole moments.
+Additionally, other features of $f(R)$ gravity can also be found from Eq.~(\ref{equ3.60}).
 Namely, the equation of motion for a spherical body is generally time-dependent, and its own monopole moment plays an important role in defining its orbital motion.

 Now, let us return to the situation of non-spherical bodies.
 To facilitate a convenient analysis of the roles played by the higher-order multipole moments, the multipole expansion of the center-of-mass acceleration of body $A$ is recast into a friendlier form, namely